 B&P Littleford's process technology and mixer design present a totally new concept of PVC dry blend preparation that has proven to be superior to existing ribbon blender processes.
 The unique mix action developed in the B&P Littleford “intermediate intensity” mixer insures a rapid and complete dispersion of all ingredients and effective heat transfer.
 The mix action is developed by the turning of plow-shaped mixing tools at a speed sufficient to cause the materials of mix to become a pulsating, “mechanically fluidized” bed.
-This permits an individualization of particles that not only results in rapid and precise mixing, but exposes tremendous particle surface area for exceptionally fast heat transfer.
-If necessary, the mixer can be equipped with high speed chopping devices for added de-agglomeration and dispersion of minor ingredients.
+This permits individualization of particles that not only results in rapid and precise mixing but exposes tremendous particle surface area for exceptionally fast heat transfer.
+If necessary, the mixer can be equipped with high-speed chopping devices for added de-agglomeration and dispersion of minor ingredients.
 The mixing cycle in a B&P Littleford mixer, depending on the materials of mix (parts plasticizer, etc.) is in the range of 15-20 minutes.
 Color corrections to the batch, of necessary, can be made in a couple of minutes.

-The B&P Littleford mixer, being a horizontal cylinder, eliminates a wet band buildup problem that often occurs on the straight sides of a ribbon blender; this buildup may fall into the ribbon blender batch during discharge.
+The B&P Littleford PVC mixer, being a horizontal cylinder, eliminates a wet band buildup problem that often occurs on the straight sides of a ribbon blender; this buildup may fall into the ribbon blender batch during discharge.

-The B&P Littleford mixer design has been thoroughly tested in the lab and proven in the field many times.
+The B&P Littleford PVC Mixer's design has been thoroughly tested in the lab and proven in the field many times.
 The mixers can be purchased in a variety of sizes to meet most all production requirements.
 B&P Littleford can also assist in supplying fully automated process systems or the interfacing of mixers with existing equipment.

 Recommending Systems for PVC Mixing:

 Dispersive and distributive mixing applications.
 The Ultimate compounder for…